 If you owe money and you don’t want to dispute the audit, you are legally obligated to pay the unpaid taxes plus penalties.
 If you can’t afford to pay in full, here are the main options.
 Check out the links to learn more:

-- Payment plan — The IRS allows qualifying taxpayers to take up to six years to pay off back taxes.
+- Payment plan — The IRS allows qualifying taxpayers to take up to six years to pay back taxes.
+You can get longer if you prove that it’s financially imperative.

 - Offer in compromise — If you prove that you can’t afford to pay in full or make monthly payments, the IRS may let you settle for less than you owe.